SAP-samples/cloud-nodejs-oflm/README.md

 ### External Freight Manager
 This is a service external to the application which is used to calculate the shipment costs using a simple logic.
 This service is also used in showcasing the app-to-app communication between two microservices deployed in the same subaccount, but bounded to two different Authorization and Trust Management services.
-For more information, see referencing the application in the documentation for SAP Business Technology Platform.
+For more information, see referencing the application in the documentation for SAP Cloud Platform.

 ### Authorization and Trust Management in the Cloud Foundry Environment
 The global account and subaccounts get their users from identity providers.
 Administrators make sure that users can only access their dedicated subaccount by making sure that there is a dedicated trust relationship only between the identity providers and the respective subaccounts.
 Developers configure and deploy application-based security artifacts containing authorizations, and administrators assign these authorizations using the cockpit.
 [Read More](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/6373bb7a96114d619bfdfdc6f505d1b9.html)